HandBrake/HandBrake/TRANSLATION.markdown

 While we wish to welcome contributions from people, we need to have some ground rules to make sure translations run smoothly.

 - Contributors must have fluent verbal and written English.
 (English is the base language used for translation.)
-- You must not use a translation service to aid translation.
+- You must not use a translation service or an AI translator to aid translation.
 If anything is unclear, please ask!
 - Our [Code of Conduct](https://github.com/HandBrake/HandBrake/blob/master/CODE_OF_CONDUCT.md) must be followed.